Truth & Reconciliation Commission of Canada

 The National Centre for Truth and Reconciliation (NCTR) resulted from the Truth and Reconciliation Commission of Canada (TRC) directive to create a place where residential school survivors, their families, communities and others impacted by Canada’s Residential School System can share and document their stories.
 The collection of these experiences and documents are archived and used for ongoing learning and research.
 The aim is to create a space for reconciliation and healing for survivors, their families, educators, researchers and the public.

 NCTR’s Na-mi-quai-ni-mak (I remember them) Community Support Fund offers grants to communities, survivor organizations, registered non-profits and others to support healing, memorials and remembrance in their communities.
-In 2021, AltaLink staff, AltaLink, and Berkshire Hathaway Energy made a combined contribution of $36,600 to support the fund.
+Since 2021, we have contributed over $40,000 to support the fund.
 These funds have been deployed directly to Indigenous communities within Alberta to be used in a way that is most meaningful to them to promote healing.

 If your community or organization would like support recognizing and memorizing the lives lost in Canada’s Residential School System, please click here to apply to the Na-mi-quai-ni-mak (I remember them) Community Support Fund.